Alcoholic and Toxic Liver Disease

 Elevation of alkaline phosphatase or bilirubin out of proportion to the aminotransferases suggests cholestasis.

-Low albumin concentration and extended prothrombin time (due to impaired synthesis of coagulation factors, primarily factor VII) reflect impaired hepatic synthetic function.
+Low albumin concentration along extended prothrombin time (due to impaired synthesis of coagulation factors, primarily factor VII) reflect impaired hepatic synthetic function.

 Bilirubin can be elevated due to either hepatocellular injury or cholestasis.